A-n-d-y-W-e-n/Bunny/README.md

 # Bunny
-Some AMQP exercises over Bunny
+Some AMQP exercises over Bunny.
+Please install RabbitMQ and Bunny (Rubygem) first.

-## Installing on Homebrew
+## Installing RabbitMQ on Homebrew

 A brew for the RabbitMQ server is available from Homebrew.